gitmikex/Agility/f5-agility-lab-master/docs/class5/module1/module1.rst

 |image8|

 ..
 NOTE::
-	 *Only changes to “app1pool” will be deployed.* The monitor change on app2pool will not be deployed.
+	 Only changes to “app1pool” will be deployed.
+The monitor change on app2pool will not be deployed.

-Deploy changes
+Now let's deploy the change.

    -  Cancel to dismiss the popup window and click on Deploy under Evaluation

    -  Confirm by click on Deploy button again.